johnandersen777/johnandersen777.github.io/content/a_guide_to_good.md

 - [The Gospel of the Holy Twelve](http://gospelofholytwelve.blogspot.com/)
 - [Essene Gospel Of Peace: Book Two](https://www.essene.com/GospelOfPeace/peace2.html)

-We must follow the Holy Ghost to guide us to Truth.
-It guides us to sift truth away from deception so that we might follow God's will.
+We must pray to be guided to Truth, so we might be one with God with our words and actions.

 ### Religion + Tech